FomichAnastasia/project/README.md

 Important note - git hub folder project has two branches - main (with overall instructions and notebooks with data operations) and master (with app and docker files).

-## Information about Dockerfile and describe it's content
+## Add information about Dockerfile and describe it's content

 ### Dockerfile